Luka-89/etch-a-sketch/README.md

 # etch-a-sketch
-A javascript program that makes a grid from with spacefied dimensions and changes a tiles color and opacity upon hovering over it.
+A javascript program that makes a grid with spacefied dimensions and changes a tile's color and opacity upon hovering over it with a pressed mouse button.